-At year-end, the carrying amount of the District's deposits totaled \$297,425 and the bank balances totaled \$311,314.
+At year-end, the carrying amount of the District's deposits totaled \$164,620 and the bank balances totaled \$170,280.
+In addition, the District has \$50,422 invested in the Illinois Funds at year-end.

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The District's investment policy states that maturities of investments of all funds shall not exceed three years, unless the Board of Commissioners approves a temporary extension of maturities.
-At year-end, the District maintains only deposits with financial institutions.